-2. Children with a parent or guardian worshipping in a Church in membership of Churches Together England or the Evangelical Alliance to a maximum of 23 children (75%)
+4. Children with a parent/guardian worshiping in a church in full membership of Churches Together in England

-The lists of Churches can be found on the Churches Together in England website at cte.org.uk, and for the Evangelical Alliance at eauk.org; lists are taken as on 1st September 2025.
+The list of Churches can be found on the Churches Together in England website at cte.org.uk; lists are taken as on 1st September 2025.
 Churches in membership of the equivalent bodies to CTE in Northern Ireland, Scotland and Wales are equally accepted.